Pen721/9.66-Risk-Assessment/README.md

 # 9.66-FInal-Project-
-Using Bayesian Models to Approximate Human Risk Behavior in BART Task
+Using Bayesian models to approxiamte risk in BART tasks

 # Set up
 Python 3.5 with Pygame